-The City of Charlotte is excited to host its first Diversity Equity and Inclusion Conference in April 2019.
-The Charlotte Diversity Equity and Inclusion Conference will be the first of its kind in North Carolina; on April 14-April 17, 2019, we plan to bring together a diverse group of people and presenters who are subject matter experts in their respective fields.
+The City of Charlotte is excited to host the Diversity Equity and Inclusion Conference.
+The Charlotte Diversity Equity and Inclusion Conference is the first of its kind in North Carolina; on November 6th - November 9th, 2022, we plan to bring together a diverse group of people and presenters who are subject matter experts in their respective fields.
 When most people envision a "Diversity Equity and Inclusion Conference" they tend to think about issues surrounding race and gender.
 While race and gender demographics are certainly part of this dialogue, this conference will promote a multi-faceted discussion including recruitment, legal issues, cultural diversity, and human relations.

 Public safety is continuously changing; an overall goal and theme of the conference is "transition and change".
 We all like comfort zones and tend to guide our organizations by conducting "business as usual".
 However, that which feels comfortable can often stagnate and hinder organizational growth.
 Success mandates that we cannot keep doing things the same way and expect different results.
 As part of this conference, we will explore ways to breakdown both organizational and personal barriers that relate to diversity and inclusion so we can fully identify obstacles to both organizational and personal success.

-This conference will be the first of its kind in Charlotte and we hope to make it an annual event.
+This conference is the first of its kind in Charlotte and is an annual event.
 All stakeholders are committed to the following:

 - Developing programs that increase the awareness of cultural diversity, improve human relations, and foster equal opportunity and affirmative action;

 - Create an environment free of discrimination, harassment and intimidation;

 - Assure each individual the opportunity to achieve his/her highest potential;

 - Establish an atmosphere that instills ethical practices and produces quality leadership